Dan Severson: 2012 U.S. Senate campaign

 On May 16, 2011, Severson announced that he would seek the Republican party's endorsement for the U.S. Senate seat held by Democrat Amy Klobuchar.
 However, he lost the endorsement at the party convention and withdrew in favor of State Representative Kurt Bills.
-Klobuchar was re-elected in a landslide.
+Klobuchar was re-elected in a landslide, winning all but two counties.

 2014 Secretary of State campaign

-Severson ran for Secretary of State again in 2014.
-After winning the party endorsement ahead of former State Senator John Howe, Severson was unopposed in the primary election.
-He lost the general election to Democratic State Representative Steve Simon by 901,450 votes (47.04%) to 879,022 (45.87%).
+Severson ran for secretary of state again in 2014.
+After winning the party endorsement ahead of former state senator John Howe, Severson was unopposed in the primary election.
+He lost the general election to Democratic state representative Steve Simon by 901,450 votes (47.04%) to 879,022 (45.87%).